Build an AI Research Workflow That Holds Up to Scrutiny

 - Every factual claim must carry an inline citation [n]

-- End with full citation list — link + publication date for each
+- End with a full citation list — link + publication date for each

 - No pre-2024 sources as primary evidence

-If you run stage 3 in ChatGPT specifically, pair with the ChatGPT research workflow for Project setup and the question-challenge / weak-section re-research loop.
+If you run Stage 3 in ChatGPT specifically, pair this with the ChatGPT research workflow for Project setup and the question-challenge / weak-section re-research loop.
+If you’d rather stay in one tool with fresh web data and Workspace integration, the Gemini Deep Research workflow gives a ~45-minute path to a defensible brief.

-• Click the link, confirm the page exists
+• Click the link and confirm the page exists

-• Cmd+F the quoted phrase in the original page, confirm it’s actually there (not invented)
+• Cmd+F the quoted phrase in the original page and confirm it’s actually there (not invented)

-• Flag “weak” if: original says the opposite / source is a blog with no underlying data / source is >2 years stale
+• Flag it weak if: the original says the opposite, the source is a blog with no underlying data, or the source is more than 2 years stale

-Re-run Deep Research for the section containing any weak citation with the same prompt + “only use sources of type X”.
+Even the better agents misattribute a fraction of citations, so treat every number as a claim to verify, not a fact.
+Re-run Deep Research for the section containing any weak citation using the same prompt plus “only use sources of type X” (e.g. primary filings, peer-reviewed, official stats).

-6. Stage 5 — Human synthesis.
 Deep Research gives you a fact mosaic; “what counts as news for the reader” only you can write.
-Open a new doc, do not paste the AI executive summary, write your own:
+Open a new doc, do not paste the AI executive summary, and write your own:

-• Which 1 finding violates the reader’s current intuition?
+• Which one finding violates the reader’s current intuition?
 Put it first.

-• 3-5 actionable recommendations: each = verb + object + how to measure done.
+• 3-5 recommendations, each = verb + object + how to measure done.

 research_saas_newsletter_2026_05_21/